Beyond Meat is a company specializing in creating plant-based meat that closely mimic the taste, texture, and nutritional profile of real meat.

 Gross Profit, Operating Profit, And Adjusted EBITDA

-Beyond Meat’s profitability has significantly declined since 2020.
+As shown in the chart above, Beyond Meat’s profitability has significantly declined in post-pandemic periods.

-As of 2022, Beyond Meat reported a gross profit of -US$23.7 million, down significantly from US$117.3 million in the prior year.
+As of 2023, Beyond Meat generated a gross loss of $83 million, a much worse figure than the loss of $24 million in the prior year.

 Gross Margin, Operating Margin, And Adjusted EBITDA Margin